PREreview/documentation/resources/tips_emails_LivePREJC.md

 *Check out our email templates* to help you get started with the JC in your department or our tips on how to lead a live-streamed preprint JC (see below).

 *[The PLoS Reviewer Center](http://reviewers.plos.org/)* has many, many resources to help guide you through the peer review process with [do's and don'ts](http://reviewers.plos.org/resources/how-to-write-a-peer-review/) that are very useful when applied to any feedback you may be giving to your peers.

+## Additional tips for creating a safe space
+To encourage a respectful and thriving preprint JC environment, we have additional tips we strongly recommend you follow for hosting and participating in local and online (live-streamed) preprint JCs.

+### Points to consider when organizing a preprint JC

+* Before each journal club meets, allow an anonymous vote in which all participants have the opportunity to express any discomfort or conflict of interest related to reviewing a particular preprint.
+One vote against the preprint is sufficient to veto that preprint for discussion at the JC.
+This will help to create a safe environment for all your JC participants.

+* Note-taking should be encouraged for all participants.
+However, we recommend that you assign one primary note-taker for each JC and have a system to rotate this responsibility across all JC members so that stereotypes, for example, that women should take notes, do not permeate this process.

+* Responsiblity for hosting the preprint JC should rotate between all members of the JC, and this should be scheduled well in advance to allow for preparation.

+* All contributions to the PREreview should be acknowledged, if desired by the contributor, within the PREreview.
+What constitutes authorship should be pre-determined prior to compiling the review.

+### Points to consider when participating in a preprint JC

+* Be respectful of other participant's contributions and do not dismiss their comments in an aggressive manner.

+* Acknowledge and amplify constructive comments that have been overlooked.

+* Be aware when you or others are dominating the discussing and allow space for other participants to contribute.

 # Email templates to get started
 Below, we have written three template emails you can tweak and send to your department to invite students, postdoc, and faculty to join the Preprint JC.